Parallelism of stable traces: Introduction

 \begin{proposition} {\rm \cite[Proposition~$3.4$]{fi-2013}} A connected graph $G$ admits a $d$-stable trace if and only if $\delta(G) > d$. \end{proposition}

 Let now $W$ be a double trace of a graph $G$.
 Then every edge $e=uv$ of $G$ is traversed exactly twice.
 If in both cases $e$ is traversed in the same direction (either both times from $u$ to $v$ or both times from $v$ to $u$) we say that $e$ is a {\em parallel edge} (with respect to $W$).
 If this is not the case we say that $e$ is an {\em antiparallel edge}.
-A condition that all the edges of $G$ are of the same type is called a {\em parallelism}.
+The condition that all the edges of $G$ are of the same type is called a {\em parallelism}.
 A double trace $W$ is a {\em parallel double trace} if every edge of $G$ is parallel and an {\em antiparallel double trace} if every edge of $G$ is antiparallel.
-This coincide with chemical properties of peptides.
-Two peptides may be glued together in such way that they both point in the same direction.
-In this case they form a parallel dimer.
-If they point in opposite directions, they form an antiparallel dimer.
-By now more parallel coiled-coil dimers have been characterized for the molecular design than antiparallel dimers~\cite{gr-2011}.
-It is therefore more applicable to investigate parallel double traces.

-By replacing every edge of a graph with two new edges we can quickly prove that every graph (every Eulerian graph) admits an antiparallel (parallel) double trace, observation made by several authors, Klav\v zar and Rus in~\cite{kl-2013} among others.
-While graphs admitting antiparallel $d$-stable traces were characterized in~\cite{rus-2016}, the characterization of parallel $d$-stable traces were only mentioned as a consequence in~\cite{fi-2013}.
-Therefore, we present an alternative proof of this result in present paper.
+By replacing every edge of a graph with two new edges we can quickly prove that every graph (resp.~every Eulerian graph) admits an antiparallel (resp.~parallel) double trace, observation made by several authors, Klav\v zar and Rus in~\cite{kl-2013} among others.
+While graphs admitting antiparallel $d$-stable traces were thoroughly studied in~\cite{rus-2016}, the characterization of parallel $d$-stable traces was only mentioned as a consequence in~\cite{fi-2013}: